m-labs/artiq/README_PHASER.rst

 * Refer to the ARTIQ documentation to configure an IP address and other settings for the transmitter device.
   If the board was running stock ARTIQ before, the settings will be kept.
-* A 2 GHz of roughly 10 dBm (0.2 to 3.4 V peak-to-peak into 50 Ohm) must be connected to the AD9154-FMC-EBZ J1.
+* A 300 MHz clock of roughly 10 dBm (0.2 to 3.4 V peak-to-peak into 50 Ohm) must be connected to the AD9154-FMC-EBZ J1.
   The external RTIO clock, DAC deviceclock, FPGA deviceclock, and SYSREF are derived from this signal.
 * An example device database, several status and test scripts are provided in ``artiq/examples/phaser/``. ::